EFForg/https-everywhere/docs/en_US/rulesets.md

 * Firefox: `about:addons` > HTTPS Everywhere preferences > click under `General Settings` > press <kbd>Ctrl-Z</kbd>
 * Chromium/Chrome: `chrome://extensions/` > HTTPS Everywhere options > click under `General Settings` > press <kbd>Ctrl-Z</kbd>

 You might need to disable popup blocking for the page to appear.
-Once you have you loaded the page, you might find it convenient to bookmark it for later use.
+Once you have loaded the page, you might find it convenient to bookmark it for later use.

 If you&apos;ve tested your rule and are sure it would be of use to the world at large, submit it as a [pull request](https://help.github.com/articles/using-pull-requests/) on our [GitHub repository](https://github.com/EFForg/https-everywhere/) or send it to the rulesets mailing list at `https-everywhere-rules AT eff.org`.
 Please be aware that this is a public and publicly-archived mailing list.